Jdev-07/knowledge-base/DevOps/Bash-Shell scripting/Scripting.md

 ## Bash Data Types

-Although the variables have `un-typed`, there are some data type available in bash.
+Although the variables are `un-typed`, there are some data type available in bash.

 ### `string`